 - Sound leveling plus low volume mix restoration

-- Effective in mono, stereo or surround sound
+- Effective in mono, stereo, or surround sound

-Dolby Volume vs. Loudness Controls
+Dolby Volume vs Loudness Controls

 Human hearing simply has less sensitive to both bass and treble at lower volumes.
 But, in addition to that, our ability to differentiate detail also decreases.
 If you just boost low and high frequencies, you end up with a muddy sound that doesn’t do anything to restore the details lost in a soundtrack that is played back at less-than-reference volume.
 And boosting just the surround speakers does nothing to help you restore the intended mix, either—it just gives you more emphasis on surrounds.

-Dolby Volume attempts to deal with the intricacies of a surround mix by employing sophisticated algorithms to differentiate multiple frequencies bands in each of the 6 to 8-channels of a surround mix.
+Dolby Volume attempts to deal with the intricacies of a surround mix by employing sophisticated algorithms to differentiate multiple frequency bands in each of the 6 to 8-channels of a surround mix.
 It monitors these discrete frequencies and adjusts the perceived volume in up to 40 different frequency bands.
 It also doesn’t automatically deploy its DSP algorithms, but only uses them on an as-needed basis to keep as much as the original soundtrack unmolested.
-The result is a more natural listening experience—one that isn’t frought with muddy aftereffects of sloppy EQ.
+The result is a more natural listening experience—one that isn’t fraught with muddy aftereffects of sloppy EQ.

 The bottom line here is that everyone can use Dolby Volume because everyone suffers from the same inherent difficulties in television and movie-watching.
 Commercials are compressed and in-your-face with respect to volume, and movies are mixed for reference levels and often played back in rooms where you can’t get them loud enough to hear everything as the mixer intended.
 Dolby Volume aims to restore the listening experience to as close to the intended mix as possible.
 So far, we’ve been very impressed.